prakashlawagun/Classification/README.md

 Face mask detection using Convolutional Neural Networks (CNN) is a machine learning application that uses deep learning algorithms to identify whether a person is wearing a face mask or not in real-time.
 The CNN model is trained on a dataset that includes images of people with and without face masks.

 Datasets Links:https://www.kaggle.com/datasets/omkargurav/face-mask-dataset

+# Can be increase accuracy by Data Augmentation